Health And Safety

 The Organization Section

 Who does what.
-Think about it: names.
+That's why names.
 Roles.
 Reporting lines.
-Even so, not "management" — which managers.
-Not "employees" — which employees have specific duties.
+Not "management" — which managers.
+This leads to not "employees" — which employees have specific duties.
 The site supervisor who checks scaffolding.
-Day to day, the office manager who arranges DSE assessments.
+Also, the office manager who arranges DSE assessments.
 The director who reviews accident stats quarterly.

 If you can't point to a name next to a responsibility, the responsibility doesn't exist.